Grammar’s Wood Open Week

 An evening with the Wight Nature Fund

 Be inspired by the incredible work of the Wight Nature Fund in preserving our island’s Biosphere.
-Hear about a beautiful managed site South of Yarmouth, traditional hedge laying, and the island’s Tree Warden Network.
+Hear about a beautiful managed site South of Yarmouth, traditional hedge laying, and the island’s Tree Warden Network at Medina Bookshop.

 View Event →